faceless-ui/modal/src/ModalContainer/README.md

 # Modal Container

 This is the DOM node that all modals will portal into.
+Background overlays can be applied here for a global effect, or styled directly into the modal.

 ## Usage